-In this article, they provided an analysis on the conviction of an outsourced service provider which is a marketing company for the breach of direct marketing provisions under the Hong Kong Personal Data (Privacy) Ordinance (PDPO).
-Gabriela and Karen explained that this case will likely result in the tightening of relevant provisions in data processing or marketing agreements, and will no doubt cause marketing companies and other data processors to review their terms of business and revisit procedures regarding the maintenance of opt-out lists.
+In this article, she provided an analysis on the conviction of an outsourced service provider which is a marketing company for the breach of direct marketing provisions under the Hong Kong Personal Data (Privacy) Ordinance (PDPO).
+Gabriela explained that this case will likely result in the tightening of relevant provisions in data processing or marketing agreements, and will no doubt cause marketing companies and other data processors to review their terms of business and revisit procedures regarding the maintenance of opt-out lists.

 Gabriela is on the editorial board of Computer Law & Security Review and edits the Asia-Pacific column, a country by country analysis of the latest legal developments, cases and issues relating to IT, media and telecommunications in the Asia Pacific region.